Music-and-Culture-Technology-Lab/omnizart/README.md

 Omniscient Mozart, being able to transcribe everything in the music, including vocal, drum, chord, beat, instruments, and more.
 Combines all the hard works developed by everyone in MCTLab into a single command line tool, and plan to distribute as a python package in the future.

-Comprehensive usage and API references can be found from the [official documentation site](https://music-and-culture-technology-lab.github.io/omnizart-doc/).
+Comprehensive usage and API references can be found in the [official documentation site](https://music-and-culture-technology-lab.github.io/omnizart-doc/).

 # About
 [Music and Culture Technology Lab (MCTLab)](https://sites.google.com/view/mctl/home) aims to develop technology for music and relevant applications by leveraging cutting-edge AI techiniques.